espresto/reclaim-social-media/README.md

 Always remember, Reclaim Social Media is still under heavy development and the plugin is not considered stable yet.

-Reclaim Social Media requires, that you run at least PHP 5.3.2.
+Reclaim Social Media requires that you run at least PHP 5.3.2 with CURL support (e.g. ``php5-curl`` in Debian).